MaastrichtU-IDS/dsri-documentation/website/docs/guide-dockerfile-to-openshift.md

 ---

-### Build image
+### Build the image

-Start a new build with the example files we provided.
+Start a new build on the DSRI with the files provided:

 ```shell
 cd dockerfile-to-okd